ishaan-kapoor/MutexBot/README.md

 To further aid in planning, the bot also sends out notifications about upcoming bookings and potential conflicts.
 This proactive approach helps teams to effectively plan ahead, avoid last-minute surprises, and ensure uninterrupted work.
 Overall, the Resource Reservation Bot for Microsoft Teams is a powerful tool designed to foster collaboration, improve resource management, and enhance operational efficiency in a seamless and user-friendly manner.

+### Note:
+All secrets like database uri, gitlab tokens etc, have been revoked.

 ## Table of Contents

 - [Installation](#installation)